 My name is André Klein Martins.
 I have developed a PC kitesurfing game called "Kiteboarding Pro."

-I am a sworn translator, a former IKO kitesurf instructor, and game development has been a hobby for many years.
+I am a sworn translator and a former IKO kitesurf instructor, and game development has been a hobby for many years.

-When I started kiteboarding, I wanted to play a kite game, but there were no titles available.
+When I started kiteboarding, I wanted to play a kite game, but no titles were available.
 So, I decided to create one myself.